MeharamSal/configure-ad/README.md

 </p>
 <p>
-Create the Client VM (Windows 10) named “Client-1”.
-Use the same Resource Group and Vnet that was created
+Create a new virtual machine (VM) for the client, using Windows 10, and name it "Client-1".
+Ensure that you utilize the identical Resource Group and Virtual Network (VNet) that were previously established.
 </p>
 <br />